TopView/signal-say/README.md

 Note: You can use this with signal-cli with ANY phone, including an older flip phone, or even a land line.

 The file you care about is 'say' above.
-It has further instructions inside it or when you run: `say --help`
+It has further instructions inside it or when you run: `say --help`  (Note: `args` is a helper utility needed with the -V or --verbose option.)

 ***